Manage consent to applications and evaluate consent requests

-Review Detect and Remediate Illicit Consent Grants in Office 365 for additional best practices and safeguards against suspicious applications requesting OAuth consent.
+Review the Detect and Remediate Illicit Consent Grants in Office 365 article for more best practices and safeguards against suspicious applications that request OAuth consent.

-- Use additional OAuth application auditing features in Microsoft Cloud App Security.
+- Use other OAuth application auditing features in Microsoft Defender for Cloud Apps.

-- Use Azure Monitor Workbooks to monitor permissions and consent related activity.
+- Use Azure Monitor Workbooks to monitor permissions and consent-related activity.
 The Consent Insights workbook provides a view of apps by number of failed consent requests.
-This can be helpful to prioritize applications for administrators to review and decide whether to grant them admin consent.
+This information can help you prioritize applications for administrators to review and decide whether to grant them admin consent.

-To minimize impact on trusted, business-critical applications which are already in use, consider proactively granting administrator consent to applications that have a high number of user consent grants:
+To minimize impact on trusted, business-critical applications that are already in use, consider proactively granting administrator consent to applications that have a high number of user consent grants:

 Take an inventory of the apps already added to your organization with high usage, based on sign-in logs or consent grant activity.
-A PowerShell script can be used to quickly and easily discover applications with a large number of user consent grants.
+You can use a PowerShell script to quickly and easily discover applications with a large number of user consent grants.

-Evaluate the top applications that have not yet been granted admin consent.
+Evaluate the top applications to grant admin consent.

 Carefully evaluate an application before granting tenant-wide admin consent, even if many users in the organization have already consented for themselves.

 Granting tenant-wide admin consent is a sensitive operation.
-Permissions will be granted on behalf of the entire organization, and can include permissions to attempt highly privileged operations.
-For example, role management, full access to all mailboxes or all sites, and full user impersonation.
+Permissions will be granted on behalf of the entire organization, and they can include permissions to attempt highly privileged operations.
+Examples of such operations are role management, full access to all mailboxes or all sites, and full user impersonation.

-Before granting tenant-wide admin consent, you must ensure you trust the application and the application publisher, for the level of access you're granting.
-If you aren't confident you understand who controls the application and why the application is requesting the permissions, do not grant consent.
+Before you grant tenant-wide admin consent, it's important to ensure that you trust the application and the application publisher for the level of access you're granting.
+If you aren't confident that you understand who controls the application and why the application is requesting the permissions, do not grant consent.